THE ULTIMATE GUIDE TO SEEING THE NORTHERN LIGHTS IN ICELAND

 Here are some essentials to make your Northern Lights hunt a great experience:

-Warm, wind- and waterproof clothes – dress preferable in layers
+- Warm, wind- and waterproof clothes – dress preferably in layers,

 For photographing, you will need: